kubestash/docs/docs/guides/backends/local/index.md

 backupstorage.storage.kubestash.com/local-storage-with-hostpath created
 ```

-> Note that by default, Kubestash run `BackupStorage` initializer job with a `non-root` user. `hostPath` volume is writable only for the `root` user.
-So, in order to use `hostPath` volume as a backend, you must either run initializer job as the `root` user, achieved by specifying
-`spec.runtimeSettings.pod.securityContext.runAsUser` in the `BackupStorage` configuration, or adjust the permissions of the `hostPath` to allow write access for `non-root` users.
+> Since a `hostPath` volume is typically writable only by the root user, you'll need to either run the initializer job as the `root` user or modify permissions directly on the host filesystem to enable non-root write access.

 ### PersistentVolumeClaim as Backend